vondiggity/vondiggity.github.io/_posts/2025-12-23-whiting-ranch.md

 ## Quick MTB Ride at Whiting Ranch

-Just got back from a quick ride at Whiting Ranch in Lake Forest, CA. It’s a great spot for squeezing in a short ride, and the trails are in really good shape after the recent rains.
+Just got back from a quick ride at [Whiting Ranch](https://ocparks.com/parks-trails/whiting-ranch-wilderness-park) in Lake Forest, CA. It’s a great spot for squeezing in a short ride, and the trails are in really good shape after the recent rains.
 With another round of storms headed our way, I wanted to get out there before everything got too wet again.
+You can also access the Cleveland National Forest trails from here, such as the Santiago Truck Trail with the Luge.

 ### Here's some photos I took from the ride: